tayruxin/tp/docs/UserGuide.md

 Do not be put off by its name!
 Read on to find out how simple CLI is in LinkMeIn.

-_Read a quick [introduction](#introducing-linkmeins-gui) to familiarise yourself with our user interface._
 <div style="margin-top: 10px; margin-bottom: 10px">
     <img src="images/cli-description/CliDescription1.png" alt="CliDescription1" width="650"/>
 </div>

-The Command box is where you input the command lines.
+The Command Box is where you input the command lines.
 After you press enter, LinkMeIn reads your input and replies you through the Message Box.
 In this process, you are interacting with our application through text and that is exactly how CLI works!
 Let's move on to learn how to write command lines and you are ready to try LinkMeIn!